Greece's Tsipras pleads for debt relief with austere budget

 The more pragmatic re-elected leader, who trounced hard left rebels in last month's vote, controls 155 lawmakers in the 300-seat parliament and is sure of a confidence vote on Wednesday.

-However, some leftists in his Syriza party remain reluctant to accept liberal market reforms of labour law, cuts in welfare and retirement benefits and sweeping privatisation of state assets, setting up tense votes next year.
+However, some leftists in his Syriza party remain reluctant to accept liberal market reforms of labor law, cuts in welfare and retirement benefits and sweeping privatization of state assets, setting up tense votes next year.

 With that in mind, Tsipras promised to find ways to ease the social pain that the bailout will entail for the poorest Greeks and vowed to negotiate better terms or find alternative measures for some of the unpopular policies sought by creditors.

-Those areas included pension reform, the liberalisation of the energy market, restoring collective bargaining and a 23 percent tax on private education, he said.
+Those areas included pension reform, the liberalization of the energy market, restoring collective bargaining and a 23 percent tax on private education, he said.

 (Reporting by Lefteris Papadimas and Renee Maltezou; Editing by Paul Taylor and John Stonestreet)